Arden/Del Paso station

-Arden/Del Paso station is an at-grade light rail station on the Blue Line of the Sacramento RT Light Rail system operated by the Sacramento Regional Transit District.
+Arden/Del Paso station is an at-grade light rail station on the Blue Line of the SacRT light rail system operated by the Sacramento Regional Transit District.
 The station is located alongside Arden Way at its intersection with Del Paso Boulevard, after which the station is named, in the city of Sacramento, California.
 The station serves as a major bus transfer point and is served by six routes.

-The station also has a small 45 space park and ride lot.
+The station also has a small 35 space park and ride lot, however in June 2024 it was closed for the construction of an affordable housing development adjacent to the lot.
+The closure is expected to last until June 2026.